 Within two hours after intravenous administration more than 50% and within 12 hours more than 90% of the given dose is eliminated via the urine.
-The extrarenal elimination is negligible.
+Extra-renal elimination is negligible.

 Gender has no clinically relevant effect on the pharmacokinetics of gadobutrol.

-A single IV dose of 0.1 mmol/kg Gadavist (gadobutrol) was administered to 15 elderly and 16 non-elderly subjects.
-AUC was slightly higher and clearance slightly lower in elderly subjects as compared to non-elderly subjects [see Use in Specific Populations].
+A single IV dose of 0.1 mmol/kg Gadavist was administered to 15 elderly and 16 non-elderly subjects.
+AUC was slightly higher and clearance slightly lower in elderly subjects as compared to non-elderly subjects [see Use In Specific Populations].

 In patients with impaired renal function, the serum half-life of gadobutrol is prolonged and correlated with the reduction in creatinine clearance.

 Complete recovery in the urine was seen in patients with mild or moderate renal impairment within 72 hours.
-In patients with severely impaired renal function at least 80% of the administered dose was recovered in the urine within 5 days.
+In patients with severely impaired renal function about 80% of the administered dose was recovered in the urine within 5 days.

-For patients receiving hemodialysis, physicians may consider the prompt initiation of hemodialysis following the administration of Gadavist (gadobutrol) in order to enhance the contrast agent's elimination.
-Sixty-eight % of gadobutrol is removed from the body after the first dialysis, 94% after the second dialysis, and 98% after the third dialysis session.
-[See WARNINGS AND PRECAUTIONS and Use in Specific Populations]
+For patients receiving hemodialysis, physicians may consider the prompt initiation of hemodialysis following the administration of Gadavist in order to enhance the contrast agent's elimination.
+Sixty-eight percent (68%) of gadobutrol is removed from the body after the first dialysis, 94% after the second dialysis, and 98% after the third dialysis session.
+[See WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Local intolerance reactions, including moderate irritation associated with infiltration of inflammatory cells was observed after paravenous administration to rabbits, suggesting the possibility of occurrence of local irritation if the contrast medium leaks around veins in a clinical setting [see WARNINGS AND PRECAUTIONS].

 Patients referred for MRI of the central nervous system with contrast were enrolled in two clinical trials that evaluated the visualization characteristics of lesions.
-In both studies, patients underwent a baseline, pre-contrast MRI prior to administration of Gadavist (gadobutrol) at a dose of 0.1 mmol/kg, followed by a post-contrast MRI.
+In both studies, patients underwent a baseline, pre-contrast MRI prior to administration of Gadavist at a dose of 0.1 mmol/kg, followed by a post-contrast MRI.
 In study A, patients also underwent an MRI before and after the administration of gadoteridol.
-The studies were designed to demonstrate superiority of Gadavist (gadobutrol) MRI to non-contrast MRI for lesion visualization.
-For both studies, pre-contrast and pre-plus-post contrast images (paired images) were independently evaluated by three readers for contrast enhancement and border delineation using a scale of 0 to 4, and for internal morphology using a scale of 0 to 3 (Table 3).
-Lesion counting was also performed to demonstrate non-inferiority of paired Gadavist (gadobutrol) image sets to pre-contrast MRI.
+The studies were designed to demonstrate superiority of Gadavist MRI to non-contrast MRI for lesion visualization.
+For both studies, pre-contrast and pre-plus-post contrast images (paired images) were independently evaluated by three readers for contrast enhancement and border delineation using a scale of 1 to 4, and for internal morphology using a scale of 1 to 3 (Table 5).
+Lesion counting was also performed to demonstrate non-inferiority of paired Gadavist image sets to pre-contrast MRI.
 Readers were blinded to clinical information.